Reasonable Accommodations & Assistance Animals in University Housing

-An assistance animal does not necessarily need to be trained, and is not limited to any specific type of animal.
-An assistance animal is restricted to the owner’s privately assigned individual living accommodations, and may not accompany the resident to other areas of the university without permission except to the extent the individual is taking the animal out for natural relief.
+An assistance animal does not necessarily need to be trained and is not limited to any specific type of animal.
+An assistance animal is restricted to the owner’s privately assigned individual living accommodations and may not accompany the resident to other areas of the university without permission except to the extent the individual is taking the animal out for natural relief.

 Service Animals in University Housing

-Service animals are dogs or miniature horses that are individually trained to perform tasks or do work for a person with a disability.
-While service animals are permitted to accompany individuals with disabilities in public facilities, individuals seeking to reside with their service animal in university housing are asked to work with SAS or ECRC, as applicable, to ensure that the animal is in good health and to facilitate appropriate placement in housing.
+Service animals are dogs or miniature horses that are individually trained to perform specific tasks or do work for a person with a disability.
+While service animals are permitted to accompany individuals with disabilities in public facilities, individuals seeking to reside with their service animal in university housing are asked to work with Accessibility Services or ECRC, as applicable, to ensure that the animal is in good health and to facilitate appropriate placement in housing.

 Requesting an Assistance Animal as an Accommodation

-An employee seeking an assistance animal as an accommodation in University housing for themselves or an individual living with the employee should contact Office of University Accessibility.
+An employee seeking an assistance animal as an accommodation in university housing for themselves or an individual living with the employee should contact Office of University Accessibility.